Frequently Asked Questions

 - Death benefits help pay for funeral expenses and can provide payments to the dependents of an employee who dies from a job-related injury or illness.

 That said, if a sole proprietor of a business hires help for any length of time, they’ll probably need to get workers’ comp coverage for that.
 For example, a California business owner who hires extra help during the holiday season would need to get workers’ comp to cover the temporary workers.
-(Find more information about that situation here.)

-The price of your workers’ comp is based mostly on the size of your payroll.
+The price of your workers’ comp is based primarily on the size of your payroll.
 Typically, a small business owner with a few employees can expect to pay around $2,000 to $3,000 a year in workers’ comp premiums.
 As employee headcount goes up, premiums will also go up.

 In California, the average cost of workers’ comp is about $3 per $100 of payroll.
 If your business is in a more dangerous industry (like construction), you’ll probably pay more than that.